 Synagonistis: Greek Jews in the National Resistance

-The Jewish Museum of Greece presents on Monday 25th November 2013, at 18:30 – 20:30 at the Museum, the documentary “Synagonistis.
-Greek Jews in the National Resistance”, created to complement the JMG temporary exhibition under the same title.
-They constitute part of a cycle of events, organized within the framework of a three-year-long programmatic cooperation between the Museum and the Embassy of the Federal Republic of Germany in Athens.
+The Jewish Museum of Greece presents the temporary exhibition “Synagonistis: Greek Jews in the National Resistance”, realized within the framework of a mutual program of co-operation with the Embassy of the Federal Republic of Germany in Athens.

 During the research phase for our traveling exhibition “The Holocaust of the Greek Jews, 1941 – 1944” (2001), which included the subject of Greek Jewish Resistance fighters, the JMG came into contact with elderly partisans.
 In our Museum, they expressed for the first time their pain for being forgotten by their homeland and not honoured, as they should have been; for the absence of a Resistance Museum in Greece, such as the ones in existence in other European countries.